canu0205/public-canu-blog/docs/03_books/2024/Hardthing.md

 ---
 title: Hardthing
-slug: pub-meta
+slug: hardthing
 publish: true
 date: 2024-07-02 14:00:00
 update: 2024-07-02 14:30:00
 description: Takeaways from the book "The Hard Thing About Hard Things" by Ben Horowitz.
 categories:
     - book
     - business
     - management
+tags:
+    - Ben Horowitz
 ---

-# The Hard Thing About Hard Things

 Takeaways from the book "The Hard Thing About Hard Things" by Ben Horowitz.

 ## Takeaways

 -   **The Struggle**: There are no shortcuts to success.
 The struggle is real and it's the only way to get to the top.
 -   **The Struggle is Real**: The struggle is real and it's the only way to get to the top.
 -   **The Struggle is the Way**: The struggle is real and it's the only way to get to the top.

 ## Quotes